3F/web.vsCE/_doc/Examples/Overriding.md

 The all environment of any users may be flexibly changed as you want for different cases...

-This possible because the vsCommandEvent **may override a lot of commands** from Visual Studio, and due to the fact that it is based on [vsSolutionBuildEvent](http://vssbe.r-eg.net) engine and also provides a lot of [flexible actions](../../Examples/) as you need...
+This possible because the vsCommandEvent **may override a lot of commands** from Visual Studio, and due to the fact that it is based on [vsSolutionBuildEvent](http://vssbe.r-eg.net) engine it also provides a lot of [flexible actions](../../Examples/) as you need...

 ## How to